Ticket Types on High Speed Trains

 Note: there is no luggage closet in the soft sleeper compartment, so you can only place your luggage under the table or the lower berths.

-Luxury Soft Sleeper
+Deluxe Soft Sleeper

 They are only sold to some D and C types after all tickets are sold out.
 The price is the same as a second class seat and its holders can only stand in the aisle or the connection of a second class carriage.